National Parks & Game Reserves in South

 guaranteed and many visitors will get the chance to see at least some of the

-giraffe, hippo, a numerous variety of antelopes and an abundance of bird
+hippo, a numerous variety of antelopes and an

-Addo Elephant park is small and was established to protect the huge herds of
+National Park was originally established in 1931 to protect the huge herds of

 AUGRABIES FALLS NATIONAL PARK